kazzastic/CV/README.md

 # maze_solving_image_processing
-Libraries used matplot, numpy, openCV, mazelib
-The basic idea here is to solve the given maze using the shortest-path algorithm. the library mazelib has been used so far to solve complex mazes.
+Libraries used matplot, numpy, openCV, mazelib, pandas, scipy, scikit-learn The basic idea here is to solve the given maze using the shortest-path algorithm. the library mazelib has been used so far to solve complex mazes.